xapian/xapian-gsoc-proposal/proposal.rst

 **How useful will your results be when not everything works out exactly as planned?**

-I will try to note my reflections and measure difficulty one each step of project, so you will have ability to post it and help to other developers how do not have any experience in this area.
+I will try to note my reflections and measure difficulty one each step of project, so you will have ability to post it and help to other developers who do not have any experience in this area.
 Also I will try to reach the expected minimum: enable an end-to-end use of Letor with Omega.
 If it necessary, I will done it after the end of school.

 Project Timeline
 ----------------